alloverse/alloverse.github.io/components/index.md

   in the given euler axis in the actuated entity's local coordinate space.
 E g, to only allow rotation along Y (so that it always stays up-right),
   use: `"rotation_constraint": [0, 1, 0]`.
+- **`target_hand_transform`**: If omitted, the relationship between the hand and the target object is kept constant throughout the grab.
+If set, the relationship between the hand and the target is set to this 4x4 transformation matrix upon grabbing it.
+For example, set this to the identity matrix to make an object move immediately into the user's hand when grabbed.

 ## `live_media`